k2view-academy/K2View-Academy/articles/COE/Fabric_Implementation_Best_Practices/best_practice_dependencies.md

-> **NOTE:** While the filtering mechanism helps prevent class conflicts, it also introduces important constraints.
-A lower-level class loader may fail to load a class, even if that class is included in its own JAR, because its parent has already loaded the same class (even from another JAR version).
-This can lead to runtime only that are often non-deterministic, depending on class loading order.
-Such cases will be demonstrated later on in this article.

 ## Fabric Class Loaders and Packaging Structure

 Fabric class loaders separation is between its core system, plugins, project's LUs, and interfaces.
 As explained, this design supports dependency isolation and flexible packaging, while still enabling controlled sharing of core APIs via filtered delegation.